Book Club Kits

-Meet Eleanor Oliphant, an out-of-the-ordinary heroine with deadpan weirdness and unconscious wit.
-Nothing is missing in her life of avoiding social interactions, where weekends are punctuated by frozen pizza, vodka, and phone chats with Mummy.
-But everything changes when Eleanor meets Raymond, the bumbling and deeply unhygienic IT guy from her office.
+Eleanor Oliphant is an out-of-the-ordinary heroine with deadpan weirdness and unconscious wit.
+Her life consists of avoiding social interactions, where weekends are punctuated by frozen pizza, vodka, and phone chats with Mummy.
+But everything changes when Eleanor meets Raymond, the bumbling and unhygienic IT guy from her office.

 by John Cohen